ScrabblingSam/recco/README.md

   * Biopython
   * BLAST+

-* To install ReCCO, just download the python script and place it in an executable directory.
+* To install ReCCO, download the Python script and place it in an executable directory.

 ### Usage
 - **-i:** Input directory: Directory containing both query and reference fasta files.
 The extensions of the files should be .fasta, .fa, or .fna (Required)